vaadin-miki/super-fields/superfields/README.md

 In addition to that, both components allow server-side initiated text change at caret position (or any selected range).

 `SuperTextField` implements `HasTextInputMode` which allows customising its on-screen keyboard on devices that support it.

+`SuperTextField` implements `HasInvalidInputPrevention` which, when enabled, disallows entering any value that does not match the specified pattern.
+Note that enabling this feature without specifying a valid pattern has no effect.

 ## Date fields